Capital punishment in Egypt

 Capital punishment is a legal penalty in Egypt.
-The state carried out at least 44 executions in 2016, at least 35 in 2017, and at least 43 in 2018.
-On 8 September 2020, a court in Egypt sentenced 75 people to death and 47 others to life imprisonment.
-They were charged with murder or membership in a terrorist group.
-The British newspaper Independent has reported that Najia Bounaim of Amnesty International Middle East and North Africa described the court's sentence to “disgraceful" and "a mockery of justice".
+The state carried out at least 44 executions in 2016, at least 35 in 2017, and at least 43 in 2018, according to Amnesty International.
 The method of execution is hanging for civilian convictions, and by firing squad for convictions by commissioned military personnel at the time of duty.

 The Grand Mufti of Egypt Shawki Ibrahim Abdel-Karim Allam, is responsible under Egyptian law for reviewing all death sentences in Egypt.
-Legally, his opinion is consultative and non-binding to the presiding court that handed down the death sentence.
+Legally, his opinion is consultative and not binding on the presiding court that handed down the death sentence.